armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 ## Create VPS

 Digital Ocean calls each VPS a "droplet."
-This script can be run on CentOS, Debian, or Ubuntu.
-The smallest size of VPS (1 GB of RAM) is more than enough.
+This script can run on CentOS, Debian, or Ubuntu.
+The smallest size of droplet (1 GB of RAM) is more than enough.
 In this post, we will use a CentOS 7 droplet and the Singapore location.
-You can change the default server name to something more meaningful if you wish.

 ## Login to VPS for First Time